Skip to Content

 The Black-chested Buzzard-Eagle is a powerful bird of prey found in the open areas of South America, flying high with an impressive wingspan that showcases its mastery of flight.
 Distinctive gray upperparts and a namesake black chest characterize this eagle.
 The Black-chested Buzzard-Eagle inhabits regions where sparse trees provide ample opportunity for nesting.

-These eagles are categorized by their bodied legs, clad entirely with feathers, a feature which can be seen as they soar overhead.
+These eagles are categorized by their bodied legs, clad entirely with feathers, a feature that can be seen as they soar overhead.
 Often found in isolated or less populated areas, the Black-chested Buzzard-Eagle plays a crucial role in its ecosystem, controlling rodent populations and thus contributing to ecological balance.

 Harpy Eagle